-Grand Challenge: The central issue facing our society today is climate change.
+The central challenge confronting our society today is the impact of climate change.
 The frequency of adverse once-in-a-lifetime weather events has increased in the past decade, causing huge loss to human life and infrastructure.
 How can we, as engineers, design processes and assemble materials to mitigate the effects of climate change on human society?

 Current and Past Research

 During my doctoral and postdoctoral research, I investigated the effects of surface anisotropy and multiscale interactions on the flow properties of dense colloidal and granular suspensions.
 Combining macroscale rheology with microscopic structural characterization, I developed scaling theories, in both linear and nonlinear regimes, that can be applied to broad class of materials.
 My main contribution is exploring surface anisotropy as a powerful way to engineering flow mechanics in dense suspensions.

 - Shravan Pradeep, Alan Wessel, and Lilian C Hsiao, Hydrodynamic origin for the suspension viscoelasticity in rough colloids, Journal of Rheology (2022).

 - Shravan Pradeep, Mohammad Nabizadeh, Alan R Jacob, Safa Jamali, and Lilian C Hsiao, Jamming distance dictates colloidal shear thickening, Physical Review Letters (2021).

 - Shravan Pradeep, Lilian C Hsiao, Contact criterion in suspensions of smooth and rough colloids”, Soft Matter (2020).

 I currently work on elucidating the flow mechanics of geophysical flows, where the main challenge is the absence of constitutive models to explain flow properties of natural heterogeneous suspension mixtures.